BatterieNguyen/Service-Recovery-Study/Measurement_Scales.md

 * The cause of the service failure was something unavoidable/ avoidable.

 ## Post-Recovery Satistaction
-* I am satisfied with the manner in which the service failurewas resolved.
+* I am satisfied with the manner in which the service failure was solved.
-* This airline’s response to the service failure was better than expected.
+* This tourism business’s response to the service failure was better than I expected.
-* I now have a more positive attitude toward this airline.
-* Regarding this particular event, I am satisfied with this airline’s recovery effort.
+* Regarding this particular event, I am satisfied with this tourism business.
+* I now have a more positive attitude toward this tourism business.
 * Overall, I am satisfied with the service I received.

 ## Word-of-mouth Intention
+* I would recommend this tourism business to other people.
+* I would tell other people positive things about this tourism business.